aboPicturebooksPlus is a method…

 For each story there is a specific part of the reading manual giving reading suggestions per page.
 The suggestions are about text and illustrations and discuss body language, figurative language and visual language.
 Using these suggestions the reader can deepen and explore the story with the child.

 For each spread (two opposing pages) a part of the illustration has been chosen for the tactile edition and the illustration has been printed using a relief printing technique.
-Some key words have been set apart and printed in braille and large black characters.
+Some key words have been set apart and printed in braille and large-sized text.
 The purpose of the tactile illustrations is not a tactile exercise, but to support an interactive discussion about the story.

 BODY LANGUAGE Why is Mole standing hands-on-hips?
 Sven just scanned the illustration and imitates the posture.